hubmapconsortium/entity-api/README.md

 Note: here we specify the docker compose project with the `-p` to avoid "WARNING: Found orphan containers ..." due to the fact that docker compose uses the directory name as the default project name.

-Also note that the Gateway project creates a network named **gateway_hubmap** and this network will be used by Entity API so the containers can communicate to each other across multiple docker compose projects.
+Also note that the Gateway project uses the same shared network **gateway_hubmap** and this network will be used by Entity API so the containers can communicate to each other across multiple docker compose projects.
+This network needs to be created explicitly when setting up with `gateway` project.